NatiKozy/Project2_martial_arts_school/README.md

 ### _Website functionality_

-- On this platform, the user has the opportunity to get acquainted with architectural projects.
+- Compact landpage with all requisite information.
-- It is possible to move between the pages of the site, which makes it possible to learn more about the projects of interest.
+- It is possible to move between sections of the site, using navbar.
-- Embedded map with company location.
-- Possibility of filling out a form for consultation on an architectural project.
 - Website adapted to different device sizes.

 ---